jlbouchot/CSPDEs/README.md

 ==================

 This project stems from the collaboration between
-* Dr. Jean-Luc Bouchot, School of Mathematics and Statistics, Beijing Institute of Technology ( jlbouchot@bit.edu.cn )
+* Dr. Jean-Luc Bouchot, INRIA Sophia, France ( jean-luc.bouchot@inria.fr )
 * Benjamin Bykowski, RWTH Aachen
-* Prof. Holger Rauhut, Chair C for Mathematics (Analysis), RWTH Aachen
+* Prof. Holger Rauhut, Chair C for Mathematics (Analysis), LMU Munich, Germany
-* Prof. Christoph Schwab, Seminar for Applied Mathematics, ETH Zurich
+* Prof. Christoph Schwab, Seminar for Applied Mathematics, ETH Zurich, Switzerland

 Requirements
 ============
 As we are not professional software engineers, take these considerations with caution.

+Tested on:
+* (2024/01) Tests have been done on a small machine: Lenovo idea pad 310, 4GB memory, Intel core i5-7200 @ 2.5GHz.
+* (2021/06) Tests done on a personal machine: Lenova Thinkpad X1, 16GB Memory, Intal i7, 5th gen
+* (2018) Tests were done on a scientific linux on an HPC cluster at RWTH

 Our implementation has been tested on the High Performance Cluster of the RWTH Aachen (more details on the architecture may be found here: http://www.itc.rwth-aachen.de/cms/IT_Center/IT_Center/Aktuelle_Meldungen/~fehc/Wir_heissen_jetzt_IT_Center/?lidx=1 )
 To sum up, here is what you may need:
 * FEniCS: http://fenicsproject.org/ ; used as the black box solver for the PDEs